NeoGeographyToolkit/StereoPipeline/docs/tools/image_subset.rst

     The list of input images.

 --output-list, -o <string (default: "")>
-    The file having the produced image subset.
+    The file having the produced image subset, and for each image the number of contributing pixels (sorted in decreasing order of contribution).

 --threshold <double (default: NaN)>
     The image threshold.
 Pixels no less than this will contribute to the coverage.